openwallet-foundation/project-proposals/projects/rust-tsp.md

 - Additional maintainers are expected in the near future

 # Proposed Project Governance
-_Briefly describe the project's leadership team and decision-making process._
 We have yet to adopt any process but can work with contributors and OpenWallet community to adope one.

 # Links to Documented Governance Practices